 Now you Know you can DIY Your Hemorrhoids!

-In most cases of hemorrhoids, simple DIY remedies like drawing warm baths, using aloe vera gel/witch hazel ointments, and fiber supplements like psyllium are often the only treatment that is required.
+In most cases of hemorrhoids, simple DIY remedies like drawing warm baths, using aloe vera gel or witch hazel ointments, and taking fiber supplements like psyllium are often the only treatments that are required.

 However, speak with a doctor if your symptoms worsen or refuse to improve after DIY methods.